andreijiroh-dev/website/markdown/user-manual/communications.md

 1. [Don’t be a dick](https://www.psychologytoday.com/us/blog/the-author-speaks/201909/don-t-be-dick) (aka violent, discriminatory, disrespectful or even disturbing in any way).[^1]
 2. Respect my preferred pronouns and avoid PFL (person-first language) in most cases.
-3. Don’t @ me during downtime, sleep and day-offs.
+3. Don’t ping me during downtime, sleep and day-offs.
 In case of emergencies, call me over my personal phone number that I provided or through provided contact methods.
 For sensitive manners (like reporting security related issues), use Keybase, Session or Matrix (make sure to enable EE2E when initiating an one-to-one chat with me).
 If you want to connect through Session, I’ll provide my public ID when needed.
-4. No crypto nonsense (even I use mirror.xyz and some other dapps), self promo hellscape, doxxing, death/swatting threats or calls to violence towards me or anybody.
+4. No crypto nonsense (even I use mirror.xyz and some other dapps), NSFW or CSAM, self promo hellscape, doxxing, death/swatting threats or calls to violence towards me or anybody.
-5. Don’t dare even send me NSFW/CACP.
-6. Future employers and recruiters: Please contact via email or LinkedIn only.
+5. Future employers and recruiters: Please contact via email or LinkedIn only.
-7. I WILL NOT RESPOND FROM ANYBODY ON FACEBOOK MESSENGER.
-This applies to both my main and alternative personal profiles, unless you're either know me IRL or for official business at school and work and your org policies does only allow communications on Facebook Messenger/WhatsApp.
+6. I only respond over Facebook Messenger on my main profile if:
+    * you know me IRL, including within the immediate family;
+    * or, you are either my class adviser/subject teacher/boss or workspace/academic/school colleague, either in the past or current.

 [^1]: Explainer from admins and mods at `hachyderm.io`: <https://community.hachyderm.io/docs/rule-explainer/#dont-be-a-dick>